digitalrebar/doc/faq/consul_has_no_services.rst

 #.
 Use ``docker-compose stop && docker-compose rm`` to reset the environment.
 #.
 Then ``docker-compose up`` to start it again

    #.
-If you watch the output stream, you should be able to see log messages from all the containers.
+Log messages from all the containers will be visible in the output stream.

 Another possible cause is using an old URL for Consul.
 Try to connect with only http://[server_ip]:8500.